Pyt-logo

 Bottom Line

-Singapore has a reputation as one of Asia's most popular destinations, with a combination of traditions and modernities, with its temples and skyscrapers, hawker food and Michelin meals, its easy to explore city is all in a small size.
+Singapore has a reputation as one of Asia's most popular destinations, with a combination of traditions and modernities, with its temples and skyscrapers, hawker food and Michelin meals.
+It's easy to explore the city, which is small in size.
 Looking to get culture, food, shopping or efficiency, Singapore has got all of it.
 Set your Singapore itinerary to 3-4 days, budget a daily spend of ₹4,000 and be blown away.

 FAQ's